NyKepler/BINP52_CNA_Framework/README.md

 - `feat_sig_mat.rds` is the signature-by-component definition matrix for HGSC CN signatures.
 - `PanCan.xlsx` and `PanCan_def.rds` are both the signature-by-component definition matrix for pan-cancer CIN signatures.
 - `Panconusig_id.txt` and `panConusig_def.rds` are both the signature-by-component definition matrix for panConusig signatures.
 - `battenberg` folder should contain the reference files for *Part III* to run.
-But since the sizes of these files are too large to be saved in github, we provide link to download them instead.
+But since the sizes of these files are too large to be saved in github, please contact us if you require the modified references.
 Also, you can download the [provided references](https://ora.ox.ac.uk/objects/uuid:2c1fec09-a504-49ab-9ce9-3f17bac531bc) and use the script `correct_ref_chr.sh` to modify the files.

 `workflow` is the main folder containing Snakemake pipelines, environment setting yaml files, and scripts used by the workflow.
 `Other_scripts` contains scripts outside the workflow, including sample sheet generation, solution statistics, and signature analyses.
 Details as the followings: